 South Bend, Indiana

 Located in close proximity to the University of Notre Dame, this Palladian residence features Doric piers and detailing at the front porch and a modified Corinthian entablature on the house.
 The house is naturally illuminated by the many windows and paned doors while the triple-hung windows, a uniquely Jeffersonian detail, provide additional circulation between interior and exterior when fully open.
 Upon entry, a formal den greets visitors with an open kitchen visible past an Ionic column screen that separates the rooms.
-A well-illuminated open stair shaft connects all of the house levels from basement to the third floor attic study.
 On the second level, French doors in the master bedroom open out to a porch with a view to the campus of Notre Dame.

 South Bend, Indiana

-“The beauty of this chapel is it will inspire so many to prayer, to experience God’s presence and love in our hearts,” proclaimed Bishop Kevin Rhoades at the chapel dedication in 2012.
+“The beauty of this chapel is it will inspire so many to prayer, to experience God’s presence and love in our hearts,” proclaimed Bishop Kevin Rhoades at the chapel dedication.
 The Chapel of Saint Joseph is located at the center of the new Saint Joseph High School in South Bend, Indiana.
-CSO Architects, who designed the high school, worked together with Duncan Stroik to create this sacred space.
+It features the life of Saint Joseph depicted in stained glass, and a high altarpiece of the Nativity at Bethlehem.

-A new collection of liturgical furnishings designed by Duncan Stroik and crafted by Granda Liturgical Arts».
+A collection of liturgical furnishings designed by Duncan Stroik and crafted by Granda Liturgical Arts».

 Traverse City, Michigan